 Brachytherapy allows controlled, point-to-point irradiation to be delivered to the tumor, thereby minimizing the radiation exposure to healthy retinal areas.
 This revolutionary therapy helps to preserve the future vision of the treated eye.

 In general, brachytherapy and other types of radiotherapy provide exceptional control over ocular tumors.
 However, studies have shown that uveal melanoma often leads to secondary tumors – even years later.
 Therefore, all patients treated for uveal melanoma at Sheba’s Ocular Oncology Center are referred for close follow-up surveillance at our Ella Lemelbaum Institute for Immuno-Oncology.

-TIL (tumor-infiltrating lymphocytes) immunotherapy is a cutting-edge treatment that involves genetically modifying some of the body’s own cells so they target and attack cancer cells.
+TIL (tumor-infiltrating lymphocytes) immunotherapy is a cutting-edge treatment that involves drastically increasing the number of elite cancer-killing lymphocytes in your body that target and attack malignant cells.
 Patients with ocular melanoma may develop secondary tumors in the future, and if the melanoma metastasizes, TIL immunotherapy can be an effective treatment option.

 Some types of ocular cancer cannot be treated with brachytherapy due to their size or location near the optic nerve.
 In this case, focused external radiation may be delivered via the new, highly progressive LINAC – Linear Accelerator (Novalis-TX), by specialists in the Neurosurgery Unit.

 Surgical operations to treat ocular cancer include procedures to remove part of the eye or the entire eye, depending on the location and size of the tumor.

 Chemotherapy is generally recommended only when the ocular cancer has become widespread, chemotherapy drugs may be delivered topically, intravenously, intra-arterially, or intravitreally.